ChengHsiangLu/Myofibroblast/README.md

 ```

 The command below runs the "generatesendscriptSingleGTFParam" script with several input parameters to map the RNA-seq data with STAR.
-The input parameters include the list of target directories containing the input data ("targetdirectories.GTF.txt"), the subdirectory name ("GTFpass1"), a parameter file containing settings for STAR alignment ("Parameters.txt"), a prefix for output files ("myof"), the path to the STAR index directory ("/home/luc/RNASEQ_MASTER/Hsapiens/GRC38/INDEXES/GRCh38.primary.33.basicselected.STAR2.7.3a/"), the path to the input data directory ("/home/luc/iPSC/MYOFIBROBLAST/"), the amount of free memory to use ("mem_free=32G"), and the number of threads to use ("8").
-In the end, it will generate a "processLaneSingleGTFParam" file and run the STAR package in each sample's folder.
+The input parameters include the list of target directories containing the input data ("targetdirectories.GTF.txt"), the directory prefix for pass-1 alignments ("GTFpass1"), a parameter file containing settings for STAR alignment ("Parameters.txt"), a prefix for individual submission scripts to HPC ("myof"), the path to the STAR index directory ("/home/luc/RNASEQ_MASTER/Hsapiens/GRC38/INDEXES/GRCh38.primary.33.basicselected.STAR2.7.3a/"), the path to the input data directory ("/home/luc/iPSC/MYOFIBROBLAST/"), the amount of free memory to use ("mem_free=32G"), and the number of threads to use ("8").
+In the end, it will generate a sample-specific sumission script called "processLaneSingleGTFParam" in each sample's folder:

 ```